ncphillips/makersasylum.com/faq.markdown

 ### Can I co-work from the Asylum?

 Yes you can.
-We are in process of setting up a whole new co-working section for startups and freelancers. get in touch with us at info@makersasylum.com
+We are in process of setting up a whole new co-working section for startups and freelancers.
+Get in touch with us at info@makersasylum.com

 ### Will there be someone to guide me?